The Back Story

 The Now Story

-Having earned the Competent Communicator level in her 20s, Debby is now working toward Toastmasters’ highest achievement of Distinguished Toastmaster that requires she complete two speaking and leadership paths, as well as a combination of high performance projects and training.
+Having earned the Competent Communicator level in her 20s, Debby is now working toward Toastmasters’ highest achievement of Distinguished Toastmaster (Spring 2022) that requires she complete two speaking and leadership paths, as well as a combination of high performance projects and training, and serve in club and district leadership roles.
 Achieving Distinguished Toastmaster is quite an undertaking, commitment, and incredible honor.

-Most recently Debby won her area international speech contest with “Oooo la la, Summer 1983.”
+Leading up to COVID Debby won her area international speech contest with “Oooo la la, Summer 1983.”
 In her speech, she described her experience as a foreign exchange student in France as an 18-year-old that included topless beaches and bidets, language barriers, and a whole lot of cheese, chocolate croissants and wine.
-Due to the coronavirus regulations however, Toastmasters cancelled all remaining speech contests, eliminating chances at further advancement.
+Due to the coronavirus regulations however, Toastmasters cancelled all remaining speech contests that year, eliminating chances at further advancement.
 Oooo la la.